notoriouscode97/notoriouscode97/README.md

 # 👋 Hi there, I'm [notoriouscode97](https://github.com/notoriouscode97)

 ### 🚀 About Me
-I’m a Senior Software Engineer with over **8 years of professional experience**, primarily in mobile development.
-In the past, I specialized in **iOS development** and **Flutter**, building apps that have reached **millions of users** worldwide.
+I’m a Senior Software Engineer with over **8 years of professional experience**, focused on designing and building scalable backend systems, microservices, and APIs.
+My work has powered applications used by **millions of users** worldwide, and I thrive on creating efficient, reliable, and maintainable server-side solutions using Golang and Node.js

-However, my focus has now shifted entirely to **backend development**.
-I'm passionate about designing and building scalable backend systems, microservices, and APIs.
-Over the last two years, I’ve been working with **Golang** and **Nodejs**, utilizing modern tools and frameworks to deliver robust and efficient server-side solutions.

 ### 🏆 Highlights of My Career

-- Transitioned from mobile to backend development to focus on scalable and server-side technologies.
+Delivered high-performance services in fast-paced, production environments.
-- Built and maintained mobile apps that reached **over a million users**.
+- Built and maintained backend systems that reached **over a million users**.
 - Currently working at **VegaIT** as a **Senior Software Engineer** and **Tech Mentor**, leading teams and mentoring developers in building enterprise-grade applications.

 ### 🌱 Currently Learning
 I'm diving deeper into **backend technologies**, focusing on:
-- Advanced **Golang** and **Java** backend systems.
+- Advanced **Golang** and **Nodejs** backend systems.
 - Distributed systems and **microservices architecture**.

 ### ✨ Interests